PonteIneptique/specifications/Optional-Extensions.md

 ##### Successful response headers

 The response headers after a successful PUT request should include a `Location` value.
-This should be the URL where the newly created record can be retrieved via a GET request.
+This should be the URL where the newly modified record can be retrieved via a GET request.
 The response should also include a `Content-type` header with a value of "application/ld+json".

 ##### Successful response body

 In a successful PUT request, the response body should be a JSON-LD object representing the edited item.
 This object should always include the `@context` and `@id` properties.
-Aside from those, however, this object should only include those term/value pairs that were modified in the transaction.
+Aside from those, however, this object __should only include those term/value pairs that were modified in the transaction__.
 This allows the client to quickly recognize whether the correct information was updated on the server.

 ##### Unsuccessful response headers